 Progress monitoring standards (Studienfortschrittskontrolle) are adjusted according to the respective part-time program type.
 The result is that, when compared with full-time study, the standard period of study is doubled in the 50% part-time model and the study duration is extended by a maximum of 2 semesters for the 66% part-time model.
 The standard period of study and progress monitoring standards for the relevant program type always apply.

 Before each semester you can change within the M.Sc. in Informatics to another level: 50, 66 or 100%.
 There is one exception: Changing the program type is not possible after the registration of the master's thesis.
 If you switch to another program type at some point you have to formally re-enroll.
 A new application is required for this on TUMonline.
-The official period for enrolled students, who wish to change the level, is from 9th to 15th August (application for winter semester) and from 9th to 15th February (application for summer semester) from 00:00-24:00hrs.
-After applying online, please print and sign your application and send it to the Admissions Office in Munich.
-After admission please do not forget to accept your study offer.
+The official application period for enrolled students, who wish to change the level, is from 9th to 15th August (application for winter semester) and from 9th to 15th February (application for summer semester) from 00:00-24:00hrs.
+You have to create a new online application and upload an updated application form (signed) and an updated CV.
+For the other sections (English proof, analysis of curriculum, module descriptions etc.), you can just upload your current TUM enrolment certificate.
+It is very important that you upload a document for every section in the online application otherwise your application will be flagged as incomplete by TUMonline and will not be processed.
+After admission please do not forget to accept your study place.

 If you have any questions, please contact the academic advisors.